Code-Institute-Submissions/b1ndark-project2/README.md

 ## Bugs

 - The website had a bug that when a bigger container showed for example the instructions container, it would make the background messy as in moving out of place and zoom in.
-    - So to fix it I had to make the background image fixed by doing
+    - So, to fix it I had to make the background image fixed by doing
     ```ruby
     background-attachment: fixed;
     ```